Our Work

 Addressing Human-Monkey Conflict

-The National Man and the Biosphere Committee (hosted then by the National Science Foundation) prepared a comprehensive framework for action in 2014 (updated in 2016) to specifically address the problems faced by people and farmers from monkeys in this country.
-This effort had the participation of all field primatologists (PSSL members) who were present in the country at the time, all relevant state agencies, NGOs working on primates, and representatives of affected communities.
+This matter has long been the focus of attention by primatologists and other scientists in the country.
+In 2014, The National Man and the Biosphere Committee (hosted then by the National Science Foundation) prepared a comprehensive framework for action to specifically address the problems faced by people and farmers from monkeys in this country.
+This effort had the support and participation of all field primatologists (PSSL members) in Sri Lanka at the time, all relevant state agencies, NGOs working on primates, and the representatives of district level administrators and affected communities.
 The recommendations were updated in 2016 and 2017.
-Dr Jinie Dela was the advisor for this process and prepared the reports on a voluntary basis.
-This plan was presented to the then Ministry for Science and Technology in 2017 and received a very positive response.
+Dr Jinie Dela (President of the PSSL) was the advisor for this process and prepared the reports on a voluntary basis.
+The plan was presented to the then Ministry of Science and Technology in 2017 and received a very positive response, but due to administrative changes in the Ministry of wildlife and Forest Resources conservation, action was stalled.